gabe-lee/grit-data-prison/README.md

     - solve the problem in your branch and create a pull request into the `dev` branch with a message explaining everything
     - create a pull request with only the test proving the failure point with a message describing why it is a failure and that *this pull request does not solve the problem*
 # Changelog
+ - Version 0.3.1: Non-Breaking feature: `peek_ref()` and `peek_ref_idx()`, UNSAFE methods that allow the caller to get a reference to a value while bypassing reference counting and other safety checks
  - Version 0.3.0: MAJOR BREAKING change to API:
      - Switch to reference counting instead of [bool] locks: the memory footprint is the same (in most cases) and the safety logic is almost the same.
 Reference counting gives more flexibility and finer grained control with no real penalty compared to using a [bool]
      - `escort()` methods renamed to `guard()` methods